lemueldls/crossws/docs/2.adapters/deno.md

 # Deno

-> Integrate crossws with Deno.
+> Manually integrate crossws with Deno.

+> [!TIP]
+> You can use `serve` function from `crossws/server` to **automatically** integrate crossws with Deno!

-To integrate crossws with your Deno server, you need to check for the `upgrade` header and then call `handleUpgrade` method from the adapter passing the incoming request object.
+To manually integrate crossws with your Deno server, you need to check for the `upgrade` header and then call `handleUpgrade` method from the adapter passing the incoming request object.
 The returned value is the server upgrade response.

 ```ts
 import crossws from "crossws/adapters/deno";